Today, I’m going to be reviewing some of the best running shoes for bad knees in 2021.

-Tight or weak thigh muscles.
+- Tight or weak thigh muscles.

-Overuse or injury
+- Overuse or injury

 There are at-home exercises that can help with Runner’s Knee like stretching and strengthening the hamstrings and low impact exercises that strengthen the quadriceps or thigh muscles.

-The best running shoes for bad knees should offer great arch support, a ton of cushioning and should definitely help your feet realign properly.
+The best running shoes for bad knees should offer great arch support, a ton of cushioning, and should definitely help your feet realign properly.

-Some people start having knee pain after they go barefoot running using shoes like the Vibrant 5 fingers.
-Barefoot style shoes don’t have any support for the inside of the foot.
+Barefoot-style shoes don’t have any support for the inside of the foot.
 Apart from barefoot shoes, there are tons of other shoes that don’t offer any support.
 So what happens with these running shoes is that the foot spreads the shoe out and starts to fold on top of itself.

 Again, these are some of the best running shoes for bad knees and shin pain.